jonathf/numpoly/docs/user_guide.rst

     >>> 4*q0**3+4*q0 < 3*q1**3+3*q1 < 2*q2**3+2*q2
     True

-  Composite polynomials of the same order are sorted by lexicographically by the dominant indeterminant name:
+  Composite polynomials of the same order are sorted lexicographically by the dominant indeterminant name:

   .. code:: python